Ubaidbutt/my-blogs/pages/about.md

 The last three years here have been a rollercoaster ride both personally and professionally.
 I have changed jobs, made new friends, changed houses, and traveled to so many countries.
 Every experience has been a learning opportunity to grow and become a better person.
 This blog is my little corner of the internet where I share my thoughts on topics that inspire me, including career, software engineering, politics, social issues, travel, and even religion.

+You can read more about the purpose of this blog in this writeup [here](https://raw.githubusercontent.com/ubaidbutt/my-blogs/main/blogs/the-purpose-of-the-blog.md)

 If you’d like to connect, ask a question, or share advice, feel free to email me or reach out via social media.
 Thanks for stopping by, and I wish you all the best!